SabbaghCodes/Portfolio/content/authors/admin/_index.md

   - name: German
     percent: 20

 ## About Me

 Hi and welcome to my profile 👋

-I’m a freshman student, in the progress of seeking a Masters of Science (M.Sc.) degree in Computer Science at the King Abdullah University of Science and Technology (KAUST).
+I'm a freshman student, in the progress of seeking a Masters of Science (M.Sc.) degree in Computer Science at the King Abdullah University of Science and Technology (KAUST).

 My main technical focus revolves around computational intelligence, specifically multimodal generative modeling.
 Familiar with software engineering methodologies surrounding Machine Learning.
 Currently employing my knowledge to pursue a career in research in the fields of both bioinformatics and computational medical imaging.